-How do I deliver a BABY?
+How do I deliver a baby?

 - 1. Babies are coming out whether you are ready or not!
 Try to get dressed as fast as you can so that you can participate.
-Ask someone where to find boots, hat and mask with faceshield so that you aren't scrambling for it at the last minute. - 2.
+Ask someone where to find boots, hat and mask with faceshield so that you aren't scrambling for it at the last minute (best to have these ready when the patient is ~ 8 cm). - 2.
 Make sure that you put your sterile gloves and gown on the delivery table.
 Don't expect someone to get it for you. - 3.
 Pick up the gown on the sterile field with your bare hands- the part of the gown that touches you is not sterile.
 Put your hands in the sleeves but not past the white cuffs.
 Pick up the right glove with our left hand (which is still covered by the gown), place the glove on the right hand.
 Now your right hand is sterile and you can put on the left glove.
 Have someone tie the back of your gown and help you turn.
 Now you're ready!
-(If this process is confusing, have someone go over it with you when nothing is going on.)

-- 4. Place the bottom drape under the patient and leg drapes. - 5.
+(If this process is confusing, have someone go over it with you when nothing is going on.) - 4.
+Place the bottom drape under the patient and leg drapes. - 5.
 Place fingers at the head of the baby. - 6.
-Instruct mom to push while contracting- i.e. be a cheerleader counting 1-10/ breath 3 times during a contraction.
-Support the perineum with a raytek and apply upward pressure while the head crowns with one hand while supporting the head on top with the other hand so to deliver the head slowly and minimize perineal trauma. - 7.
-As the head delivers, apply pressure to the head downward to deliver the head.
-Pancake the babies head between your two hands.
-Once the head is out, continue with downward pressure to deliver the anterior shoulder.
-Tell mom to stop pushing!! - 8.
-Look for a nuchal cord.
-If there is one, try to reduce it over the baby's head.
-If it is tight or a double nuchal cord, the resident will clamp it and cut it. - 9.
-Suction out the babies mouth then nose with the bulb suction. - 10.
+Instruct mom to push while contracting- i.e. be a cheerleader counting 1-10/breath 3 times during a contraction.
+Support the perineum with a raytek while the head crowns.

+- With your other hand, apply pressure so that the fetal head does not extend rapidly and cause trauma. - 7.
+After the head delivers, the baby will restitute, meaning the head decides which way it will turn.
+Then check for a nuchal cord; if it is present the resident will help you maneuver accordingly. - 8.
+Pancake the baby's head between your two hands.
+Once the head is out, continue with downward pressure to deliver the anterior shoulder. - 9.
 Now deliver the posterior shoulder by elevating the head using both of your hands and lift upwards.
 The resident will be protecting the perineum as you do this.
-As the body delivers, use one hand to support the head and the other to guide the rest of the baby out. - 11.Deliver the baby onto the mother's belly or your arm.
-Make sure the baby doesn't fall!!
+As the body delivers, use one hand to support the head and the other to guide the rest of the baby out. - 10.
+Deliver the baby onto the mother's belly or your arm. - 11.
 Congratulate the mom.
-The resident or you will place two clamps on the cord and cut in between.
+Place two clamps on the cord and cut in between.
 You can let the father cut the cord. - 12.
-Pass the baby off to the nurse.
-Be careful... the baby is slippery! - 13.
-The resident will obtain cord blood sample. - 14.
+You then collect cord blood by allowing blood to drain from the cord into a bucket. - 13.
 Deliver the placenta by gentle traction downward on the cord with one hand and at the same time applying suprapubic pressure with the other hand.
-Keep moving the clamp towards the perineum as you get more slack.
+Continue to advance the clamp towards the perineum as you get more slack.
 Normal placental delivery can take up to 30 minutes.
-Don't pull too hard as you can avulse the cord or invert the uterus. - 15.
-After the placenta is delivered, the resident or you will massage the uterus to ensure firmness and may sweep the uterus if necessary to remove clots. - 16.
-The cervix is inspected for tears with the ring forceps.
-Then the vagina/perineum is examined for tears and repaired by the resident if necessary.
-You can help by blotting or helping to provide exposure for the resident. - 17.
-Next the patient is cleaned, the laps are counted and the sharps are disposed. - 18.
-Wash your hands and now help with filling out delivery note and postpartum order forms.
+Don't pull too hard as you can avulse the cord or invert the uterus. - 14.
+After the placenta is delivered, the resident or you will massage the uterus to ensure firmness and may sweep the uterus if necessary to remove clots. - 15.
+The vagina/perineum is examined for tears and repaired by the resident if necessary.
+You can help by blotting or helping to provide exposure for the resident. - 16.
+Next the patient is cleaned, the laps are counted and the sharps are disposed.